-The faculty evaluation criteria and student evaluation form are the same for online classes as for face-to-face classes.
+The student evaluation form is the same for online classes as for face-to-face classes.
 AP 4105, Distance Education, requires that instructors teaching online classes shall be systematically evaluated using criteria applied to all classes, in addition to criteria specific to online instruction.
 Through the District contract negotiation process, an online version of the student evaluation tool for instructors was developed and members of the evaluation committee are given access to online classes to conduct peer evaluations.

 Feedback on the effectiveness of online instruction is communicated to Division Deans.
 In rare cases where there are technology limitations or issues with instructor communication or feedback, students are asked to inform their instructor.
 Issues that are not resolved at the department level are brought to the attention of the Division Dean.
 Deans work with the instructor and support staff, if necessary, to resolve student concerns.
 If the student concerns are still not resolved, there is a formal grievance process that moves from the Dean to the Vice President of Instruction and Student Development.
-This process is identical for problems encountered in on-campus classes and, as of July 1, 2014 will be available fully online through the CR home page.
+This process is identical for problems encountered in on-campus classes.